top of page

 *Students who are currently enrolled in massage school and have completed at least 50% of their program are allowed to attend our intro courses by contacting us and receiving permission prior to signing up.

 No. After fully participating in a CE course you will receive a CE Completion Certificate as documentation of the number of CE credits awarded to you.
-Providing that you have a massage therapy license in the area where you practice you may legally integrate anything you learn in our classes into your current treatments at any time after class.
+Providing that you have a massage therapy license in the area where you practice you may legally integrate anything you learn in our classes into your current treatments or service menu at any time after class.
 Ethically, you will want to schedule some practice first to make sure you are as confident with your new ashiatsu techniques as you are with your current skillset.

 Intermediate Barefoot Sidelying + Props (14CE) Prerequisite : Barefoot Bar Basics This course offers a full body sequence of lubricant-based techniques for side lying position AND is jam-packed full of tips, tricks and tools for enhancing the effectiveness of your barefoot massage sessions with straps, silks and heated pillows.